IgniteUI/app-builder-docfx/en/using-data-in-your-app/form-builder.md

 ## Future Enhancements

-The roadmap for App Builder’s Form Builder includes improvements to validation options, extended metadata support, and expanded notification and interaction handling.
-Additionally, enhanced runtime previews, custom validators, and support for more advanced field types will offer developers even greater flexibility.
+The roadmap for App Builder’s Form Builder includes improvements to the manual form creation (building a Form from skratch) validation options, extended metadata support, and expanded notification and interaction handling.

 ## Known limitations